githubtraining/github-pages/responses/06a_pull-request-blank.md

 It looks like your pull request description is empty, @{{ user.username }}.

-By adding keywords to your pull request, you can automatically close issues.
+**Did you know?** By adding keywords to your pull request, you can automatically close issues.

 For example, if you type `closes #2` in your pull request description, the open issue will close when this exercise is complete!
 For more keywords that you can use to close issues, see “[Closing issues with keywords](https://help.github.com/articles/closing-issues-using-keywords/)".